 How do you prevent someone from hacking into your IP camera?
 I’m going to share five actionable steps you can do today.

-The vulnerable part of this process is a) the internet network you’re using and 2) where your camera footage is shared on the internet.
+The vulnerable part of this process is 1) the internet network you’re using and 2) where your camera footage is shared on the internet.

-Ok, let’s get into the five steps you can do today to protect your cameras from being hacked.
+Ok, let’s look at the five steps you can do today to protect your cameras from being hacked.

 1. Secure your internet network

-If you’re using an IP camera at home, the ‘internet network’ refers to your home WiFi.
+If you’re using an IP camera, the ‘internet network’ refers to your local WiFi network.

 If for some reason you need to give your password out to others (e.g. guests staying at your home) then I suggest you regularly change your password.

-Take action: review your current home WiFi password right now and change it to something more secure.
+Take action: review your current WiFi password right now and change it to something more secure.

 2. Password protect your cameras

-If you’re a Cammy user and have set up IP cameras with our software we ensure you create a secure method of receiving the footage without exposing your cameras to hackers.
-So you can breathe easy.
+If you’re a Cammy customer we ensure a secure method of receiving the footage without exposing your cameras to hackers, so you can breathe easy.

-If you already have a camera set up or don’t intend to use our software, then this is what you need to know.
+If you already have cameras or are thinking of buying DIY cameras, this is what you need to know.